leapoli/pivpn-web/README.md

 # pivpn-web
-A Python web interface for PiVPN
+A Python web interface for PiVPN.
+Made with:

+* Django
+* AdminLTE 3